-If passive cigarette smoke is a problem for you, be prepared to hold your breath the whole time you're there....
+If passive cigarette smoke is a problem for you, be prepared ....
 Bosnians love to smoke!

-An earthquake in 2016 with an epicentre 17km from the town of Mostar, and 54km from Sarajevo, measured 4.3 on the Richter scale.
-Treamours were felt in Bosnia and Herzegovina, Montenegro and Croatia.
+An earthquake in 2016, with an epicenter 17km from the town of Mostar, and 54km from Sarajevo, measured 4.3 on the Richter scale.
+Tremors were felt in Bosnia and Herzegovina, Montenegro and Croatia.

 It's rare to find guardrails on roadsides, which means no reflectors, throw in some fog, especially during the early morning and at night, and you have very limited visibility.
-Plus, it's rare to find street lights outside of the major city centres.
+Plus, it's rare to find streetlights outside of the major city centers.

 Taking all these warnings into consideration, driving at night isn't recommended.